kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson1_Adding_Data_to_Tables.md

 FROM Projects p
 CROSS JOIN Employees e
 WHERE p.IsActive = 'Planning'
-  AND e.DepartmentID = 1  -- IT d.DepartmentName
+  AND e.d.DepartmentID = 1  -- IT d.DepartmentName
   AND e.IsActive = 1;

 -- View the assignment results